New Choices Waiver

 An assisted living facility is a care facility that offers more basic caregiving services.
 Assisted living residents usually enjoy a private room and are allowed more independence than skilled nursing residents.

-Qualifying for NCU
+Qualifying for NCW

-- Reside in a skilled Nursing facility for 90 days or more.
+- Reside in a skilled nursing facility for 90 days or more.

 - Have 30 days or more covered by long-term care medicaid